Roger Davis (cricketer): Peak

-The early 1970s, in contrast to his first six years at Glamorgan, were to be the peak of Davis' cricketing career.
+The early 1970s, in contrast to his first six years at Glamorgan, were to be the peak of Davis's cricketing career.
 In 1970, Davis enjoyed a successful season.
-Out of 27 first-class matches he scored 82 runs at 20.07, hitting four half centuries of the third time in his career.
+In 27 first-class matches he scored 823 runs at 20.07, hitting four half centuries for the third time in his career.
 In one day matches his batting was of a lower standard, however, hitting 101 runs at 9.18 over 14 games.
 Despite this mixed batting performance, his bowling was at its peak.
-In first-class cricket, Davis took a career best 54 wickets in the season at 25.42, including career best figures of 6/82 and one five-wicket haul.
+In first-class cricket, Davis took a career best 54 wickets in the season at 25.42, including career-best figures of 6/82 and one five-wicket haul.
 This was supported by one day efforts resulting in five wickets at 25.20.

 The 1971 season saw both great success and great difficulty for Davis.
 There was little difference in his one-day bowling, with six wickets at 24.83, and his first-class bowling was greatly reduces, 12 wickets at 35.83.
 His one-day batting was also fairly average, hitting only 57 runs at 11.40.
 It was his first-class batting that excelled during the season.
 Davis hit 528 runs at 25.14, a career best average at that point, and scored his highest first-class total, 134.

 In contrast to this success, the most difficult time of his career began in May 1971 during a match against Warwickshire at Cardiff.
 Davis was struck on the head by a cricket ball, while fielding close to the batsman at short leg.
-Cricket players wore little protective equipment at the time, and David began to suffer convulsions before being given CPR by a doctor from the crowd.
+Cricket players wore little protective equipment at the time, and Davis began to suffer convulsions before being given CPR by a doctor from the crowd.
 He was then rushed to hospital, where it transpired that both his heart and his breathing had stopped when he was hit.
 After making a full recovery, Davis continued to play for Glamorgan.
 Later that year, he also played for the England Under-25s.